 What Paid Proxy Services Actually Provide

 Dedicated, monitored infrastructure.
 Paid providers run purpose-built proxy servers on enterprise hardware with 24/7 monitoring.
-IPs are actively health-checked and automatically rotated out when they fail or get blocked.
+IPs are actively health-checked and rotated out automatically when they fail or get blocked.

 When Free Proxies Are Acceptable

 Learning proxy concepts.
-If you're a student or developer learning how proxy configuration works — how to set up a browser or script to route through a proxy server — free proxies are fine as a zero-stakes educational tool.
+If you're a student or developer learning how proxy configuration works, how to set up a browser or script to route through a proxy server, free proxies are fine as a zero-stakes educational tool.
 Configure curl to use a free proxy, see the response, understand the mechanism.
 No sensitive data involved.

 Never use free proxies for: